Haplogroup K2b (Y-DNA): Distribution

-Some Negrito populations of South-East Asia carry next to noteworthy East Asian ancestry, very high levels of K2b at the subclade level.
-It is carried, for instance, by more than 83% of males among the Aeta (or Agta) people of the Philippines, in the form of K2b1 (60%), P* (P-P295*, a.k.a.
-K2b2*) and P2 (P-B253; K2b2b).
+To the extent that both groups overlap, it is in populations native to the southwest Pacific region, where some Negrito populations carry very high levels of K2b at the subclade level.
+It is carried, for instance, by more than 83% of males among the Aeta (or Agta) people of the Philippines, in the form of subclades of K2b1 (haplogroups M and S, at levels of more than 60%), as well as P*, P1*, and P2*.

+Modern populations with living members of K2*, K2b1 (haplogroups M and S), P* (P-P295*) and P2 (also known as K2b2b) are the predominant haplogroups in New Guinea, some subgroups of indigenous Australians, as well as males native to other parts of Oceania and parts of Island South East Asia.

+P1 (also known as K2b2a), including primary subclades such as P1c (P-M45*; previously P1), in modern times, is distributed among populations native to a wide area that includes Europe, Central Asia, South East Asia, and Native Americans.

 K2b1

 K2b1 is found in 83% of males of Papua New Guinea, and up to 60% in the Aeta people of the Philippines.
 It is also found among other Melanesian populations, as well as indigenous Australians, and at lower levels amongst Polynesians.
 It is also found in the Melanesian populations of Indonesia.

 Major studies of indigenous Australian Y-DNA, published in 2014 and 2015, suggest that about 29% of indigenous Australian males belong to subclades of K2b1.
 That is, up to 27% indigenous Australian males carry haplogroup S1a1a1 (S-P308; previously known as K2b1a1 or K-P308), and one study found that approximately 2.0% – i.e. 0.9% (11 individuals) of the sample in a study in which 45% of the total was deemed to be non-indigenous – belonged to haplogroup M1 (M-M4; also known as M-M186 and known previously as haplogroup K2b1d1).
 All of these males carrying M1 were Torres Strait Islanders.
-(The other Y-DNA haplogroups found were: basal K2* [K-M526], C1b2b [M347; previously Haplogroup C4], and basal C* [M130].)
+The other Y-chromosome DNA haplogroups found were: basal K2* (K-M526), C1b2b (C-M347; previously Haplogroup C4), and basal C* (C-M130).